saurabh2mishra/airflow-notes/README.md

 - `EmailOperator` - To send an email (using SMTP configuration)

 *and there many more operators do exits.* See the full [operators list](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) in the official documentation.

+**`(ii) Sensors`**

+A particular type of operator whose purpose is to wait for an event to start the execution.
+For instance,

+- `ExternalTaskSensor` waits on another task (in a different DAG) to complete execution.
+- `S3KeySensor` S3 Key sensors are used to wait for a specific file or directory to be available on an S3 bucket.
+- `NamedHivePartitionSensor` - Waits for a set of partitions to appear in Hive.

+**`(iii) Transfers`**

+Moves data from one location to another. e.g.

+- `MySqlToHiveTransfer` Moves data from MySql to Hive.
+- `S3ToRedshiftTransfer` load files from s3 to Redshift.

 ## **`Scheduler`**